marcoralab/MRcovid/results/MRcovideurwoukbb/Dashti2019slepdur/covidhgi2020anaC2v4eurwoukbb/Dashti2019slepdur_5e-8_covidhgi2020anaC2v4eurwoukbb_MR_Analaysis.md

 </div>
 <br>

-The intercept of the MR-Regression model captures the average pleitropic affect across all genetic variants (Table 8).
+The intercept of the MR-Egger Regression model captures the average pleitropic affect across all genetic variants (Table 8).
 <br>

 **Table 8:** MR Egger test for directional pleitropy